zivlakmilos/magicbook/spec/support/book/content/footnotes.md

 # Footnotes chapter

 This is a text with a footnote.^[Text of footnote.]
 The text should be moved into the footnote liquid tag.
+The text can also just write HTMLBook footnotes.<span data-type="footnote">Text of HTMLBook footnote</span>.

 {{ footnotes }}